giucamp/density/README.md

 				widget.draw();
 			}

 This snippet creates and draws a list of 3 widgets.
 The first template argument (in this case Widget) is the *element base type*.
-Trying to add a type not covariant to Widget will cause the failure of a static cast.
+Trying to add a type not covariant to Widget will cause the failure of a static assert.
 Elements can be added/removed to/from a dense_list in any time just like a std::vector:

     widgets.push_back(TextWidget());